NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 [examples-and-interactions]: #examples-and-interactions

-It should be noted under this section, that it only takes a comment to un-satale an issue or PR.
+It should be noted under this section, that it only takes a comment to un-stale an issue or PR.

 It should be made clear, that stale does **not** mean either of the following: